thecodesmith/gradle-enterprise-build-config-samples/gradle-enterprise-conventions-maven-extension/README.md

 ### Running the example builds

-Before running the example builds, publish the two example Gradle plugins to your local Maven repository:
+Before running the example builds, publish the sample extension to your local Maven repository:

 ```bash
 cd extension